suzuito/chat001-web-angular/SMOKETEST.md

 * Introduced rooms are where agent in.
 * Display "招待できる部屋がありません" on snackbar when agent enters no rooms.
 * Disable "はい" when room is not selected.
+* Click cancel button and close dialog.
+* Disable close by clicking out of range.

+### DialogProfile

+* Display name, description and icon.
+* Display no action buttons if readonly is true.
 * Close dialog when click out range of dialog.

-### DialogProfile

-Display no action buttons if readonly is true.

 ### DialogRoomProfile

+* Display name and description.
-Display no action buttons if readonly is true.
+* Display no action buttons if readonly is true.

-### DialogRequester
-### DialogIntroducer
+* Close dialog when click out range of dialog.

 ### DialogImgUploadConfirmer

+* Display "はい" and "いいえ" button.
+* Click cancel button and close dialog.
+* Disable close by clicking out of range.

 ### DialogRoleSelector

+* Display selector of "member" and "owner"
+* Click cancel button and close dialog.
+* Disable close by clicking out of range.